emul8/emul8/doc/source/workflow.rst

    sysbus Tag <0x101E1000,0x101E1FFF> "watchdog"

-Please note that you can use the ``LoadPeripherals`` command at any point while creating a machine.
+Please note that you can use the ``LoadPeripheralsFromJSONFile`` command at any point while creating a machine.
 It is suggested to split JSON files so that each reflects a specific level of abstraction, e.g. CPU level, board level, specific setup level.

 CPU setup